beeware/briefcase/docs/en/reference/env_management/conda.md

 ## Specifying requirements

-When `conda` is used as an environment manager, the values provided to `requires` and `test_requires` must be in Conda-compatible format.
+When `conda` is used as an environment manager, requirements are installed using `conda install`.
+The values provided to `requires` and `test_requires` must be in Conda-compatible format.
 The following would be examples of legal specifiers:

 - Bare package name:
   ```python